Lotus T125: Sales

 Originally anticipated to be a run of 25 cars, only 6 chassis were built by Lotus.
 Only a handful of T125's have been sold on the open market.
 Chassis P002 used in Top Gear and tested by Romain Grosjean, was sold in 2025 for just under $174,000.
 Chassis C003 was delivered new to the United States, and displayed at Palm Beach International Raceway before being sold at auction in 2019 for $417,500.
 The same chassis was sold at Amelia Island in 2022 for $380,000 and at the Goodwood Festival of Speed in 2023 for £287,500.
 Chassis C018, delivered new to Germany in 2016, was sold at Sotheby's Monaco 2024 auction for €320,000.

 Rodin FZED

 Rodin Cars of New Zealand acquired several T125 Chassis and began offering an enhanced version - known as the Rodin FZED - to the public for $650,000.
 In total, Rodin built 4 FZEDs from scratch and completed chassis C018 which Lotus had started before the project was abandoned.

 Formula UK

 In late 2016, Rodin Cars proposed a new one make racing series for the T125 to be called Formula UK.
 Backed by Chadwick Motorsport, the aim was to create a British version of the Japanese Super Formula series.
 The first season of Formula UK was due to be in December 2017, but it never gained momentum and was abandoned.

 In popular culture

 The T125 appeared on Top Gear in July 2011, driven by Jeremy Clarkson.
 Clarkson was assisted in learning to drive the car by former Ferrari F1 driver, Jean Alesi.
-The vehicle also featured in the video game Assetto Corsa.